 What are the charges for ambulance transportation?

-Pursuant to Utah Code Annotated 26-8a-403 Administrative Rule R426-16, the Utah Department of Health establishes the following allowable ambulance rates: $569.00 for Basic Life Support (BLS) to a medical facility; $752.00 for Intermediate Ground Ambulance (ALS1) to a medical facility; $1,100.00 for Advance Life Support level 2 (ALS 2) to a medical facility (Cardiac Arrest) and $31.65 per mile from scene (pick up point) to hospital.
+Pursuant to Utah Code Annotated 26-8a-403 Administrative Rule R426-8-2, the Utah Department of Health establishes the following allowable ambulance rates as of July 1, 2016: $707.00 for Ground Ambulance to a medical facility; $933.00 for Advanced EMT Ground Ambulance to a medical facility; $1,365.00 for Paramedic Ground Transport to a medical facility; and $31.65 per mile from scene (pick up point) to hospital.